Self-Supervised Learning of Graph Neural Networks: A Unified Review: Summary of Learning Tasks and Datasets

 \textbf{Chemical Molecular Property Prediction}.
 In a molecular graph, each node represents an atom in a molecule where the atom index is indicated by the node attribute and each edge represents a bond in the molecule.
 Datasets for chemical molecular property prediction are also categorized as small molecule datasets in TUDataset~\cite{Morris2020tudataset}.
 Traditional molecule classification datasets such as \textbf{NCI1}~\cite{NCI1} and \textbf{MUTAG}~\cite{mutag} are the most commonly used datasets for unsupervised graph representation learning in self-supervision related studies~\cite{you2020graph, hassani2020contrastive}.
 In addition, the molecule property prediction models can be also trained in a self-supervised pre-training and finetuning fashion for semi-supervised learning and transfer learning.
 Recent works~\cite{Hu2020Strategies, you2020graph, rong2020grover} build their pre-training molecule dataset by sampling unlabeled molecules from the \textbf{ZINC15}~\cite{sterling2015zinc} database containing 750 million molecules. \textbf{MoleculeNet}~\cite{wu2018moleculenet} also provides a collection of molecular graph datasets for molecule property prediction, which is suitable for downstream graph classification.
 Among all the datasets in MoleculeNet, the classification datasets such as BBBP, Tox21, and HIV are used for the evaluation of several self-supervised learning methods~\cite{Hu2020Strategies, you2020graph, rong2020grover}.

 \textbf{Protein Biological Function Prediction}.
 The protein is a particular type of molecule but is represented differently by graph data.
 In a protein graph, nodes represent amino acids and an edge indicates the two connected nodes are less than 6 Angstroms apart.
 Datasets for chemical molecular property prediction are also categorized as bioinfomatics datasets in TUDataset.
 Similar to the chemical molecule datasets, protein datasets can be used in both unsupervised representation learning, such as \textbf{PROTEINS}~\cite{proteins} and \textbf{DD}~\cite{DD}, and in the two-stage training.
-For the two-stage training, \citet{Hu2020Strategies} build their own pre-training dataset containing 395K unlabeled protein obtained from \textbf{protein–protein interaction} (\textbf{PPI}) \textbf{networks}~\cite{zitnik2017predicting} and perform finetuning on PPI networks consisting of 88K proteins labeled with 40 fine-grained biological functions, obtained from \citet{zitnik2019evolution}.

 \textbf{Social Network Property Prediction}.
 A social network graph dataset considers each entity (\emph{e.g.} a user or an author) as a node and their social connections as edges.
 As social networks in different datasets represent differently, social network graph datasets are not typically used for transfer learning.
 Social network graph datasets used in recent self-supervised studies~\cite{qiu2020gcc, you2020graph} are typical datasets for graph classification~\cite{deep2015yanardag} such as \textbf{COLLAB}, \textbf{REDDIT-B} and \textbf{IMDB-B}.